-Once the presentations about the field work is done then update the system mapping if required and proceed to completing Section 3a assessment (water safety) for the different water sources and components.
+Once the presentations about the field work is done then proceed to completing Section 3a assessment (water safety) for the different water sources and components.
 Again encourage group work to cover both the water and waste system.

 Notes for Facilitator: Step 3A Risk Assessment (Water Availability)